 This honey sweetened blueberry ginger jam only takes 5 minutes to put together and doesn’t use pectin!
+Naturally gluten-free, dairy-free and with a vegan option.

 Just as soon as blueberry season really gets going, it gets too hot to bake.
 84 degrees F in the apartment and no air conditioning?
 Boo.
 Blueberries aren’t so easy to work into no-bake recipes so I did what I had to do to use up my blueberries before they met a surely moldy future.